-21 Dairy Industry Restructuring Amendment Bill (Government Bill) 2012, p.
-2.
+Dairy Industry Restructuring Amendment Bill (Government Bill) 2012, p.
+2 and Dairy Industry Restructuring (Fonterra Capital Restructuring) Amendment Bill - Final report of the Primary Production Committee, p 2.

-- 35. Our reviews of the Manual and the calculation consider the efficiency and contestability dimensions.22 They focus on the extent to which the Manual and the calculation provide: - an incentive for Fonterra to operate efficiently (the 'efficiency dimension'); and - for contestability in the market for the purchase of raw milk from farmers (the 'contestability dimension'). - 36.
+- 39. Our reviews of the Manual and the calculation consider the efficiency and contestability dimensions.24 They focus on the extent to which the Manual and the calculation provide: - 39.1 an incentive for Fonterra to operate efficiently (the 'efficiency dimension'); and - for contestability in the market for the purchase of raw milk from farmers (the 'contestability dimension'). - 40.
 To satisfy the provisions in s 150A, our interpretation is that our statutory reviews must assess both dimensions.
-We attach equal weight to both dimensions in our assessment. - 37.
-The High Court has endorsed the Commission's interpretation of the efficiency dimension and the contestability dimension.23
+We attach equal weight to both dimensions in our assessment. - 41.
+The High Court has endorsed our interpretation of the efficiency dimension and the contestability dimension.25